ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 The newly created FLAC is re-opened and audited before the action reports success.
 Existing FLACs are never overwritten.

-When an audio file lacks an embedded cover, interactive mode always offers a concrete choice.
-If local Front artwork exists, `Y` embeds it as before.
-If no local Front exists, `Y` invokes the same conservative discovery workflow as `--find-cover`: identify the release, obtain its artwork set, preview every image, save every approved part, embed only Front, and immediately re-audit the affected audio.
+When an audio file lacks an embedded cover, interactive mode always checks the folder again immediately before prompting.
+If local `cover.*`, `folder.*`, or an exact same-basename image beside an unnumbered/MISC track exists, the script renders that exact image and asks whether to embed it; it does not search or download anything.
+This local-preview action also takes priority when `--find-cover` is active.
+Only when no usable local Front exists does `Y` invoke the same conservative discovery workflow as `--find-cover`: identify the release, obtain its artwork set, preview every image, save every approved part, embed only Front, and immediately re-audit the affected audio.

-Before asking to embed an existing local `cover.*` or `folder.*`, the script renders that exact sidecar using the same full-console Chafa/Sixel/ANSI preview system used for downloaded artwork.
-The prompt follows the preview and still names the candidate explicitly, such as `(folder.jpg)`.
+Before asking to embed an existing local `cover.*`, `folder.*`, or eligible same-basename MISC image, the script renders that exact sidecar using the same full-console Chafa/Sixel/ANSI preview system used for downloaded artwork.
+The prompt follows the preview and still names the candidate explicitly, such as `(folder.jpg)` or `(Ghosts -- I'm Baby (live).jpg)`.

 When the auditor exports artwork already embedded in a FLAC or MP3 because the folder had no matching sidecar (or the audio held multiple pictures), each